oracle/odpi/doc/src/public_functions/dpiConn.rst

     Returns the version information of the Oracle Database to which the connection has been made.

+    NOTE: if you connect to Oracle Database 18 or higher with client libraries 12.2 or lower that you will only receive the base version (such as 18.0.0.0.0) instead of the full version (such as 18.3.0.0.0).

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **conn** [IN] -- a reference to the connection from which the server